 To Paris, in turn, the Murphys symbolized all that was alluringly up to date.
 The couple embodied the magnetism and energy of post-WWI America, and they quickly found themselves embraced by the city and its most talented international residents.
 Cocteau, Diaghilev, Pound, Stravinsky, and Satie were captivated as they unveiled the newest American music, dances, cocktails, and inventions, among which was reportedly the first waffle iron seen in France.

 Picasso adored Sara, as did, it seems, everyone else, and admired Gerald’s idiosyncratic flair.
 (Catching a glimpse of a top-hatted Murphy at the opera, he declared to Etienne de Beaumont, “There is American elegance.)
 Americans abroad such as Hemingway, Fitzgerald, Cole Porter, and playwright Philip Barry found in them kindred spirits, fellow explorers among the pleasures and possibilities that Europe offered to the young and talented.
 Gerald and Sara thrived among this wide and eclectic circle, finding their roles as friends, sponsors, confidantes, muses, and co-creators as modernism in all its forms bloomed around them.
+Thanks to our partners, you can find online to suit every preference and budget, from budget to top-of-the-range super stylish models.

 The sense of creative purpose that Gerald sought in Paris became a reality with speed and surprise in October 1921.
 During a walk, he caught a glimpse of paintings by Picasso, Braque, Andre Derain, and Juan Gris in a gallery window and experienced an aesthetic epiphany.
 He would recall “a shock of recognition that put me into an entirely new orbit.”
 “If this is painting,” he announced to Sara, “then this is what I want to do.”